raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 28 July 2017 8:24 PM

+    <ThemsAllTook> OK.
+Camera 2 mounted directly in the poop zone.
+You won't get away from me this time!

 ##### 28 June 2017 2:20 PM

     <TheBunny> DRUGS NEED TO SOAK INTO THE BLOOD STEAM FIRST